GabLeRoux/gableroux.com/content/posts/2017-09-19-fastlane-deploy-ios-and-android-like-a-boss.md

 ---

-> Sorry, we can't deploy, john is on vacation
+> Sorry, we can't deploy, Jane is on vacation

 Your team shouldn't rely on only one person to release your mobile apps.